faithvoid/script.xlinkrevived/README.md

 ## Installation:
 - Download the latest release .zip
-- Copy the "XLinkRevived" folder to "Q:/scripts/"
+- Copy the "script.xlinkRevived" folder to "Q:/scripts/"
 - Launch XLink Kai on your host machine, then launch the XLink Revived script and watch as it connects automagically!
+If this fails, you can enter your Kai IP address manually in the add-on settings (as well as your XLink Kai username + password if auto-login isn't enabled)
 - (For the best user experience, pair this script with [Cortana Server Browser](https://github.com/faithvoid/script.cortanaserverbrowser) so you can view current session information including playercounts!)

 ## FAQ: